babli-analyst/Tata-1Mg-Homeopathic-Medicine-Analysis/README.md

 - Brand specialization(Key Benefits) of each segment.
 - Average price, min price , max price and number of products for each brand.
 - Average number of rating for each brand in their specialization where  the number of rating is not NULL.
-- Maximum number of times ingredient used in each benefit segment.
-- Average cost for ingredients.
-- Mostly used ingredient.
 - Which medicine brand has greater than 4 points in review ?

 ##  Tools and Languages used:

 - Scraped the data with the help of Python BeautifulSoup library.
 - Used Pandas for the data framing part.
-- Analysis is done with the help of Pandas and Excel.
+- Analysis is done with the help of Pandas, SQL and Power BI.
 - Insights are generated from the above analysis.
-- Excel is used for dashboard and data visualization.
+- Power BI is used for dashboard and data visualization.

 # Dashboard:
 ![1mg dashboard](https://github.com/ankitpal154/Capstone_project/assets/139064260/e9d479ef-7ca7-4924-a389-0008cc786d79)